dgkanatsios/AzureContainerInstancesManagement/README.md

 #### What's the exat format of the container groups ARM Template (or, what kind of JSON can I send to ACICreate)?
 Check [here](https://docs.microsoft.com/en-us/azure/templates/microsoft.containerinstance/containergroups) for the ARM Template for Container Groups.

+#### I need to modify the ARM templates you provide, where can I find more information?
+You can check the Azure Resource Manager documentation [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview).